Paco station: Early history

-The station was established on March 25, 1908, as a station serving the Manila Belt Line (from Tutuban to Paco) and the now-defunct Cavite Line (then from Paco to Binakayan in Kawit, Cavite).
+Paco station was established on March 25, 1908, as a station serving the Manila Belt Line (from Tutuban to Paco) and the now-defunct Cavite Line (then from Paco to Binakayan, Kawit, Cavite).
 The railroad towards Muntinlupa, then in Rizal, was later inaugurated on June 21, 1908.
 Construction of the station began in 1912 and was completed by 1915.
 What would become the old station building was designed by William E. Parsons, a graduate of the École des Beaux-Arts and was the Consulting Architect of the Bureau of Public Works at that time.
 The Belt Line later gave way to the Manila Railroad's Main Line South in the 1910s.

 During the Battle of Manila on February 7, 1945, the United States Army 148th Infantry Regiment crossed the Pasig River from the north and landed in the suburbs of Pandacan and Paco with the Filipino troops under the Philippine Commonwealth Army.
 A battle took place around the station with some 300 Imperial Japanese Army defending it.